uhyo/akitainu-playground/README.md

 This repository has a standard ESLint configuration.
 Also, **akitainu** is set up so that changed files in PRs are checked with additional rule `@typescript-eslint/no-explicit-any`.
 Existing files (namely `src/any-paradise.ts`) does not trigger the rule (as long as that file is not changed).

+Also, type checking by TypeScript is done via akitainu.

 Check [pull requests](https://github.com/uhyo/akitainu-playground/pulls) to see how akitainu works.